microsoft/PowerApps-Samples/cds/orgsvc/C#/QueryRoleByEntityType/README.md

 # Query connection role by entity type code (early bound)

-This sample shows how to use a query to find a connection role for an account entity by specifying an entity type code.
+This sample shows how to use a query to find a connection role for an account table by specifying an entity type code.

 ## How to run this sample